pygame/pygame/docs/reST/ref/color.rst

    4 element tuples of integers (New in 1.9.0).
 There was a bug in pygame 1.8.1 where the default alpha was 0, not 255 like previously.

+   Color objects export the C level array interface.
+The interface exports a read-only one dimensional unsigned byte array of the same assigned length as the color.
+For CPython 2.6 and later, the new buffer interface is also exported, with the same characteristics as the array interface.
+New in pygame 1.9.2.

    New implementation of Color was done in pygame 1.8.1.

    .. attribute:: r